kirubasankars/maand/README.md

-### Maand: A Brokerless Job Orchestration Framework
+### Maand: A Agentless Job Orchestration Framework

-Maand is a lightweight, brokerless framework designed for efficient task orchestration across multiple agents within a cluster.
-It automates job execution, coordinating tasks between agents while optimizing performance and scalability.
+Maand is a lightweight, agentless framework designed for efficient task orchestration across multiple agents within a cluster.
+It automates job execution, coordinating tasks between agents.

-### Inspiration:

-The name "Maand" is inspired by the Indian classical raaga "Maand," which symbolizes harmony and structured flow, much like how Maand orchestrates tasks across a cluster.

 ### Key Concepts:

 - **Agent**: A Linux machine identified by its IP address and role, as defined in the `agents.json` file.
 - **Job**: A directory containing a `manifest.json` file and a `Makefile` with defined targets for job execution.
 - **Role**: A label that associates jobs with specific agents.
 Jobs are assigned to agents based on matching roles in both the `manifest.json` and `agents.json` files, enabling static service discovery.
-- **Cluster**: A group of agents working together to execute jobs.
+- **Bucket**: Logical grouping of related jobs for better organization.

-Maand supports various tasks, including executing binaries, Docker commands, Docker Compose tasks, and systemd jobs.
+Maand uses make file to executing jobs, one can call binaries, Docker commands, Docker Compose tasks, and systemd jobs.

 ### Prerequisites: